bobbybudnick/SFS-Infrastructure/README.md

 SMS.py - sends administrative alerts through VOIP.ms to an SMS number
 config.txt.STATIC - low level system configuration for Pi 2
 config.txt.CGNAT - low level system configuration for Pi 2
-ports.conf - configure primary internet server for administration on port 8080
+ports.conf - configure primary Internet server for administration on port 8080
 3. Streaming
 The result of an effort to obtain a modernized website with multimedia features.
 Data and power usage from a modest streaming system does not have to be excessive.